cl-tim/signata-mfa-docs/guide-standalone-server-installation.md

 ![Finish Enrolling](images/image040.png)

 You will now have an Enrollment Agent certificate in the Local Machine store.
-If there is more than one certificate present you can tell which one it is by it's intended purpose being Certificate Request Agent
+If there is more than one certificate present you can tell which one it is by it's intended purpose being Certificate Request Agent.

 ![Issued Certificate](images/image041.png)